 Luke 12: 35 “Stay dressed for action and keep your lamp burning…”

-Living in the present teaches us flexibility to adapt to the unexpected and wisely make good choices.
+Living in the present teaches us the flexibility to adapt to the unexpected and wisely make good choices.
 Humility sways you to stillness and strengthens your connection with God.
 When we fail to humble ourselves to God and patiently allow Him to gradually unravels all that is dangerously hidden, lurking to creep out with intentions to taint us.
 We then resentfully undermine the present (Numbers 11:4-6).
 It demeans God comparing Him to the old ways.
-The old ways that were breaking us, keeping us captive, a place we showed feelings of dissatisfaction that we yearned to be set free.
-At the end of the day, being rebellious and refuse to connect yourself with this moment, means missing out on all that good God has prepared for you (Numbers 14: 28-35).
+The old ways that were breaking us, keeping us captive, a place we showed feelings of dissatisfaction that we yearned to be set free from.
+At the end of the day, being rebellious and refusing to connect yourself with this moment, means missing all that good God has prepared for you (Numbers 14: 28-35).

-The mysteries of the unexpected are much enjoyable when one surrenders to God.
+The mysteries of the unexpected are much more enjoyable when one surrenders to God.
 I put an end to self-reproach that was slyly disheartening my spirit.
-And, if I had not remained still, focused, I would have not seen the danger that my rebellion actions were cunningly leading me to.
-Therefore, if we can accept that the vision board, is for us to live by His Great Commandment (Matthew 22:37-39), we can then become the jigsaw puzzle pieces, that effortlessly allows our detours to strengthen us and fulfil His mission (Psalm 37:23 “The steps of a man are established by the Lord, when He delights in his way.”)
+And, if I had not remained still, focused, I would have not seen the danger that my rebellious actions were cunningly leading me to.
+Therefore, if we can accept that the vision board, is for us to live by His Great Commandment (Matthew 22:37-39), we can then become the jigsaw puzzle pieces, that effortlessly allows our detours to strengthen us and fulfill His mission (Psalm 37:23 “The steps of a man are established by the Lord when He delights in his way.”)

 It is a great joy that we stood firm, and waited for what was passing to pass, for we have been undeniably blessed by what is lasting last.
 It is TIME FOR HARVEST.